Photo by Kris Tamburello

-Elia, a new riverfront restaurant serving Southern Italian cuisine, has just opened at the River Landing Shops & Residences along the Miami River.
-The restaurant brings a touch of elegance and plenty of Miami-inspired atmosphere to a location that had been previously dominated by national and local chains.
+Elia, a new riverfront restaurant serving southern Italian cuisine, has just opened at the River Landing Shops & Residences along the Miami River.
+The restaurant brings a touch of elegance and a Miami-inspired atmosphere to a location previously dominated by national and local chains.

 The restaurant is filled with modern chandeliers, moody lighting, and floral touches that immediately make diners feel as though they are no longer in a shopping mall (and that’s a very good thing).